History

 According to Vos, the construction of the bridge is part of the investments that Roman emperors such as Julian (331-363) and Valentinian (364-375) made in the infrastructure of the ‘Rhine region,’ about which the fourth-century Roman historian Ammianus Marcellinus writes.

 During that time, the rivers changed: less and less water flowed through the Rhine, and more through the Waal.
 So much so that, according to Vos, a land route from Nijmegen to the west became impassable at the confluence of the Meuse and Waal.
 “A diversion was necessary.”
 Therefore, according to Vos, a (temporary) bridge was constructed across the Meuse near Lith.
-Further along, possibly near Alem, the route was rerouted across the Meuse, to continue from there to the Helinium, the then-wide mouth of the Meuse and Waa
+Further along, possibly near Alem, the route was rerouted across the Meuse, to continue from there to the Helinium, the (then) wide mouth of the Meuse and Waal.

 Status